finartcialist/residencesolo/step_1_lundi.md

                 out     a1
                 endin

-With the first line, `instr 1`, we are definin an instrument and attributing the number 1 to it; this number will be used to refer to this instrument in the score file.
+With the first line, `instr 1`, we are defining an instrument and attributing the number 1 to it; this number will be used to refer to this instrument in the score file.

 On the second line, we are generating an oscillator, `oscil`, whose result is stored in the variable `a1`.
 The numbers are arguments used by `oscil`.